What to do when your 5 month old baby only sleeps when held? Help your little one self-soothe and sleep well with these tips!

-These check-ins aren’t so much to calm her down (she might actually get more riled up each time you go in).
+These check-ins aren’t so much to calm her down (she might get more riled up each time you go in).
 Instead, you’re giving her both the chance to fall asleep on her own and the reassurance that you’re still here (and to check that all is okay).

 7. Be consistent

 One of the biggest reasons sleep training didn’t work for many people is inconsistency.
 By changing your mind, you’re sending mixed messages and end up confusing your baby even more.
-She’ll wonder why some days she’s alone in the crib while on others, she’s back to sleeping in your arms.
+She might wonder why some days she’s alone in the crib while on others, she’s back to sleeping in your arms.

-Consistency also matters with your routines and rituals.
+This is why a consistent bedtime routine matters.
 By doing the same things in the same order at the same time, you leave a stronger message that it’s time to sleep.

 Five months of sleep deprivation is no joke.
 Many babies can start sleeping through the night by now, so if yours only sleeps when held, it’s likely out of habits she has learned.